Boundary properties of Green functions in the plane: Introduction

-we note that (\ref{intmeans}) holds for sufficiently large positive $\beta$.
-The function $\beta_\varphi(\tau)$ will be referred to as {\emph the integral means spectrum of} $\varphi$.
-For real $t$ the quantity $\beta_\varphi(t)$ measures the expansion or compression of the real disc near the boundary under the mapping $\varphi$.
-Considering a complex parameter $\tau$, we also take into account the rotation.
-Finally, we define the {\it universal integral means spectra} for the classes $ \schlicht$ and $ \schlicht_b$ by
+holds.
+Now, for a fixed $\tau$, we define the real number $\beta_\varphi(\tau)$ as the infimum of positive $\beta$ for which (\ref{eq-intmean}) holds.
+In a sense, the quantity $\beta_\varphi(\tau)$ measures the expansion, compression, and rotation associated with the given conformal mapping.
+Finally, we define the {\it universal integral means spectrum} for the class $\schlicht_b$ by

+For some background information regarding the universal integral means spectrum, we refer to Makarov \cite{mak} as well as to Pommerenke's book \cite{Pom}; see also Hedenmalm and Shimorin \cite{HedShi}, \cite{HedShiadd} as well as the survey paper by Hedenmalm and Sola \cite{HedSol}.